eddami/XmlTvSharp/docs/reader-options.md

 Use `Ignore` when you intentionally want to skip unknown content from feeds that contain provider-specific additions.

+Unknown-content handling does not relax validation for recognized XMLTV content.
+Required values such as programme titles and required attributes are still validated.

 ## Reader Exceptions

 Read failures are reported as `XmlTvReadException`.
 When line information is available, the exception includes `LineNumber` and `LinePosition`.